tylerpporter/ez_gen/README.md

 # EzGen

-**Quickly create a template based environment to write and test Ruby code.**
+**EzGen is a Ruby Gem to help you quickly create a template based environment to write and test Ruby code.**

 EzGen takes two command line arguments, *project name* and *class name*.
 It will then generate a git repository as *project name* and create a Ruby class template as *class name* along with a corresponding test template.
 Additional generated files include a Rakefile, README template, and Pull Request template.